- Born: 6 Jun 1868, Ystradyfodwg, Glamorgan, Wales

 They had a daughter Mary (May) Williams in Wallsend in NSW in 1891.
 They had a second child Harold in Treorchy Wales in 1893 so they must have returned to Wales soon after May was born.
 They had a third child, Fred, in Johannsburg South Africa in 1897.

 The children went to school in Preston before he had a shop and café in Geelong (about 1906) before going back to Wales to stay with his father John Williams at 12 Dunraven Terrace Treorchy by July 1907.
-The family had been left in Australia until 1909 but then followed him back to Wales.
+He must have come back to Australia because he left again with Harold and Fred arriving in London England on 2 December 1908 on the ship Medic - Shipping Line - White Star Dominion Line.
+Mary and May had been left in Australia until 1909 but then followed him back to Wales.
 By this time he had shifted to the Bakery 12 Market Square Buckingham England.
 May did not stay with the family initially staying in Treorchy in August 1909 but by 1910 she was staying with them.

 On 29 July 1911, Gwilym appears to be ready to go on another trip and he wrote a card to his wife Mary in Welsh from Southampton with a photograph of the steam ship R.M.S.
 Kinfauns Castle on the front.
 The Kinfauns Castle did leave Southampton that day for South Africa with 9 pages of passengers.
 I could not find him on the passenger list so he probably signed on as crew.
 At this stage, Mary was at Waverly Tea Rooms Pontllaufraitte, Mon.